LeRoy Foster (artist): Biography

-Foster was born in Detroit on May 8, 1925, and lived there his entire life, except for a brief time when he studied art in Europe in the 1940s.
+Foster was born in Detroit on May 8, 1925 to Combee and Marie Coleman Foster, and lived there his entire life, except for a brief time when he studied art in Europe in the 1940s.

 Foster began drawing at age five or six, and was an exceptional art student, recognized by teachers and peers at an early age.
 “I was nice up until I was 12,” he recalled, “then all hell broke loose.
 I was possessed by demons...and one way to exorcise those demons was to paint.”
 In 1939, at age 14, he won first prize at an exhibition of the Pen and Palette Club, a training and studio space for black artists sponsored by the Detroit Urban League.
 He was the youngest member.

 At the Pen and Palette Club, Foster studied with Hungarian artist Francis de Erdely, who was renowned for his skill in figure drawing.
 Foster went to Cass Technical High School and also studied at Cranbrook Academy of Art in Bloomfield Hills.
 Through the help of his teachers at Cass, he received a scholarship to study at the Society of Arts and Crafts (now the College for Creative Studies), where he studied under painter Sarkis Sarkisian.
 After that, Foster spent time studying in Europe, at the Académie de la Grande Chaumière in Paris, and the Heatherley School of Fine Art in London.

 Foster was gay, and according to friends was “frank about his sexual persuasion,” despite the hostility towards homosexuality at the time.
 Several younger artists remember him as a positive role model, and parties that he threw at his studio were widely attended.
 Also, one of his good friends and patrons was Ruth Ellis, notable Detroit LGBT activist.